SussexPAL/PythonCrashCourse/Scripts/further_function.md

 ```
 All we've done here is introduce an if statement that will return out of the function once i reaches 10.
 Let's walk through it in action:

 The first time we call foo we pass it a value of i=1.
 It increases this to 2, and checks to see if it's greater than or equal to 10.
 It's not - so it calls foo again with i=2.
-This new call then does the same, increasing i to 3, and making a new call - and so on this continues until finally a call to foo is made with i = 9.
+This new call then does the same, increasing i to 3, and making a new call - and so on, and so on, until finally a call to foo is made with i = 9.

-This call increases i to 10 - which means the base case is met, and it gets to terminate without making another call: it returns 10.
+This last call increases i to 10 - which means the right condition is met, and it gets to terminate without making another call: it returns 10.
 You can see that this value then gets returned all the way down the call stack until the call at the bottom finally terminates.
-We're done,and we get our final value - 10.
+We're done, and we get our final value - 10.

 This is classic example of a base-and-recursive case function, where the call stack only grows as high as it needs to - that is it keeps growing until some condition (the base case) it met, and the whole stack sort of collapses back to the original call, passing down any return value from the top call with it.